* Editor’s note from 2021; the product is only available in limited quantities, and is no longer available as a new product in the U.S.

 In 2000, I interviewed George L. Bunting, grandson of the founder, for the Richmond paper Inside Business.
 Bunting, who lives in Baltimore and worked for the company beginning in 1966, had a long knowledge of Noxzema as a product.
 The original Bunting, the founder, was Baltimore pharmacist named George Avery Bunting, and his “knocks eczema” cream Noxzema was a hit, as it was a tingly cream with its main ingredient eucalyptus.
 The popularity of the product grew, and the company became the giant Noxell, which not only made Noxzema but Cover Girl, the great cosmetics brand now owned by Proctor & Gamble, and Lestoil.
 Currently, Cover Girl is still made at the Hunt Valley plant, and we hope that practice continues for the people of Baltimore.

 P&G sold to Alberto-Culver, which eventually sold to Unilever.
 Unilever sold the rights to the brand in Greece for a modest amount to the company Sarantis Group, which notes it was founded in Constantinople in 1930.
-We admire ANY company that was founded in Constantinople.
-They have a clear, consistent version for the brand, and the U.S. version would do well to look at their packaging and marketing design to see how the shave brand might look here in the U.S. (see more below)
+One should admire any company that was founded in Constantinople.
+They have a clear, consistent version for the brand, and the U.S. version would do well to look at their packaging and marketing design to see how the shave brand might look here in the U.S.

 Below, a bit more of advertising.
 Genius!
 Breeze fresh Noxzema skin cream.
 Cools as it cleanses.